dimitrisfountas/Greek-Websites-Classification-/README.md

 classification task.
 Similarly, each of these domain names belongs to one of the 9 possible classes.
 There are the domains which the models will be evaluated on, on Kaggle.<br><br>
-<strong>Please read the file Data_challenge_Report.pdf to understand the project and our proposed solution to it.</strong>
+<strong>Please read the file Classification of Greek Websites.pdf to understand the project and the proposed solution.</strong>